The Peanuts and Saint Paul

 From a young age, he was called “Sparky” in reference to a racehorse from the cartoon strip Barney Google.
 Schulz and his father were known to purchase newspapers from both Minneapolis and Saint Paul to make sure they saw every cartoon strip printed locally.

-The Pioneer Press and The Minneapolis Tribune were the first two newspapers to feature Schulz on a weekly basis in the late 1940s.
-Schulz initially named his panel work Li’l Folks, but the New York company that first syndicated his comics in the early 1950s insisted he change the name to Peanuts to avoid conflict with another strip; Schulz detested the name throughout the remainder of his career.
+In the late 1940s, The Pioneer Press and The Minneapolis Tribune were the first two newspapers to feature Schulz on a weekly basis.
+Schulz originally named his panel work Li’l Folks, but the New York company that first syndicated his comics in the early 1950s insisted he change the name to Peanuts to avoid conflict with another strip; Schulz detested the name throughout the remainder of his career.

 While the ubiquity of the Peanuts characters is easy to observe, its influence has been portrayed in odd places.
-For example, when NASA pioneered man-powered flights to the moon, Snoopy and the gang were selected as a friendly mascot for the safety and training instructions.
-Since the 1960s, the Thanksgiving Day Parade in New York City has always included either Snoopy or Charlie Brown.
+A few examples include when NASA pioneered man-powered flights to the moon, Snoopy and the gang were selected as a friendly mascot for the safety and training instructions.
+Additionally, since the 1960s, the Thanksgiving Day Parade in New York City has always included either Snoopy or Charlie Brown.

 In the early 2000s in Saint Paul, the Peanuts on Parade initiative was started by the Capital City Partnership.
 Each summer, more than 100 five-foot tall statues of Peanuts characters (a different character each summer) were on display throughout the city from June until September.
 This multi-year campaign drew hundreds of thousands of visitors to downtown and helped fund the permanent bronze peanuts sculptures in Landmark Plaza and Rice Park.

-For a more in-depth look at the illustrator's history, the Charles M. Schulz Museum has a comprehensive timeline.
-For those who prefer to read the story, Charles Schulz and Peanuts: A Biography by David Michaelis covers the cartoonist’s life.
-Who Are You, Charlie Brown? is a documentary about Peanuts and its creator, featuring famous fans like Drew Barrymore, Kevin Smith and Al Roker.
+- Who Are You, Charlie Brown? is a documentary about Peanuts and its creator, featuring famous fans like Drew Barrymore, Kevin Smith and Al Roker